sourcegraph/about/content/terms/cody-notice.md

     **Responses** are the outputs returned to you by Cody.

-    For individuals who use the Sourcegraph Cody extension without connecting to a Sourcegraph Cloud or Self-hosted account (“**Sourcegraph Cody Community Edition**”), Sourcegraph also collects the following data, as defined above, to support and improve user experience, though none of it will be used to train any generally available models.
+    For individuals who use the Sourcegraph Cody extension connecting only to a Sourcegraph.com account, Sourcegraph also collects the following data, as defined above, to support and improve user experience, though none of it will be used to train any generally available models.

 * User Prompts
 * LLM Prompts
 * Responses

-2. _Will my User Prompts or Cody's Responses be used to train any generally available machine learning model?_
+3. _Will my User Prompts, LLM Prompts, or Responses be used to train any generally available machine learning model?_

     No.

-3. _Will my User Prompts to Cody be shared with any third parties?_
+4. _Will my data be shared with any third parties?_

-    We send LLM Prompts to a third-party LLM provider for the sole purpose of providing you the service.
+    Yes.
+Cody sends LLM Prompts to a third-party LLM provider for the sole purpose of providing you the service.

-4. _Will the LLMs use my prompts to train their models?_
+    In addition, if an administrator turns on the feature to generate embeddings for a repository, the repository contents will be shared with a third-party LLM provider for the sole purpose of providing you the service.

-    No, Sourcegraph has obtained commitments from our LLM providers that no Cody prompts will be used to train LLM models.
+    Sourcegraph has obtained commitments from our LLM providers that they will not retain any data shared with the LLM, including model inputs and outputs, beyond the time it takes to generate the output ("Zero Retention").

 For more information, see [docs.sourcegraph.com/cody](https://docs.sourcegraph.com/cody).